Skip to main content

 The URISE Program

-• You can apply at this link: Application Form for URISE
+• You can submit your resume for consideration at this link: Application Form for URISE

-Apply by February 16, 2024 March 1, 2024 to be considered for an internship this upcoming summer.
+Submit by February 14, 2025 to be considered for an internship this upcoming summer.

 • Sustainable engineering involves the exploration of novel process, techniques, and technologies for producing energy and materials with reduced waste, decreased pollution, and increased efficiency while maintaining or increasing the security of critical resources for our economy and health.